NAMTeam/namteam.github.io/content/docs/getting-started/overview-of-content-and-features/index.md

 * **Maxis Highway Override** - Enjoy the ease of pre-built, complicated junctions like the old Maxis highways had?
 This new feature brings that feature back, but this time supported NAM's superior RHW.
 * **Turning Lanes & Cosmetic Additions** - Use ploppable (and flexible!) pieces to add lanes with turning arrows in your roads and highways.
 Additionally, a separate cosmetic option allows you to drop down turning arrows on almost all roads.

+## So, wait, _is_ there a steep learning curve?

+Here's the simple answer: yes and no. An untold amount of hours have gone into creating NAM, and many more in trying to make it as intuitive as possible.
+It cannot be ignored, however, that Sim City 4 is now a more than 20-year old game and balancing its hard code whilst providing the player with more realistic networks _does_ mean there's a learning curve.
+Fortunately, there's only a few basic principles tying everything together which can be found on the Basics page.

+# Sound exciting?
+Get going with the [Installation](/docs/getting-started/installation)!